TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 ### Knowledge Check

-This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.
+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

-TODO
+* <a class="knowledge-check-link" href="#testing-callback-handlers">How can you mock a callback handler?</a>
+* <a class="knowledge-check-link" href="#mock-child-component">How can you mock a child component?</a>

 ### Additional Resources